DivvyPayHQ/open_pgp/README.md

 Usage example of a comon use case can be found in `test/open_pgp/open_pgp_test.exs` in the test **"full integration: load private key and decrypt encrypted file"**

+As of v0.6.x

+1. Limited support of encoding and encryption (see CHANGELOG.md) for details.

 ## Refs, Snippets, Misc

 ```console